 Description Date Last to add/drop courses 5 school operating days from the start of the semester OR before the third scheduled class, whichever is greater Last day to withdraw without academic penalty 50% or less of the semester has been completed Final Examination A final exam may take many formats.
 If a final exam is scheduled, it will be taken in an assigned room under the supervision of a Test Proctor.
 Students must be on time as they will not be permitted to enter once the exam has started.
-Exam schedules are available in each building on a bulletin board, as well as online at www.columbia.ab.ca/exams .
-It is the student's responsibility to check this exam posting.
+Exam dates, times, and location are posted by the main office Bldg.
+802 and by the library in Bldg.
+4. It is the student's responsibility to check this exam posting.